cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps it to a point on the curve sampled from a distribution that depends on the encoding type.
-It is important to note that using a nonuniform encoding and/or directly evaluating one of the mappings of {{mappings}} produces an output that is easily distinguished from a random point.
+It is important to note that using a nonuniform encoding or directly evaluating one of the mappings of {{mappings}} produces an output that is easily distinguished from a random point.
 Protocols that use a nonuniform encoding SHOULD carefully analyze the security